 Your Daughter’s Brain

 At 11, your daughter’s brain is still developing.
-They can grasp abstract concepts and is starting to understand shades of gray in the world, rather seeing things in black and white.
+They can grasp abstract concepts and is starting to understand shades of gray in the world, rather than seeing things in black and white.
 But they may not fully understand all the consequences of their actions yet.

 Their academic performance may be uneven, and their interests could shift, even though their attention span is longer.
 They may start learning mathematical concepts like variables, ratios, and negative numbers, and start reading books that are more challenging.
 They might also be reading or writing independently.